 Get Started in Galaxy Store

-The following is a list of tasks (required and optional) and recommended reading to help you start selling your apps in Galaxy Store.
+The following is a list of tasks (required, recommended, and optional), videos, and recommended reading to help you start selling your apps in Galaxy Store.
 A link to more detailed information is provided, when available.

 The icons represent the following:

 Before you do anything, sign up for a Samsung account.
 Using your Samsung account, you can register with Samsung Developers and Seller Portal and apply for commercial seller status.
 Then, understand what you need to do if you are submitting your app to more than one app store, and review the online resources provided by Galaxy GameDev.

 |Register with Seller Portal (downloadable PDF).
 Seller Portal is used to manage your applications that are distributed in Galaxy Store.
 If you want to sell your app in Galaxy Store, you must have a Seller Portal account.
 The Seller Portal User Guide provides more information about Seller Portal registration.
 Also, watch the video about how to create a Seller Portal account.|

 |Apply for commercial seller status (downloadable PDF).
 In Seller Portal, you must apply for commercial seller status.
 The Seller Portal User Guide provides more information about commercial seller status.|

 |Review APK package naming and billing guidelines.
 When you are submitting a game or app to more than one app store, you need to keep track of the package name and/or version codes you use in your APK for each app store and, if you have in-app purchases, the billing solution used.|

 |Add a Galaxy Store review link.
 Get feedback from your customers by adding a link from your app to your app's review page in Galaxy Store.
 Positive feedback can influence users to purchase your app.|